GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Online Case Study

 \subsection{Graded Protection Experiment}

 GUIGuard-Bench provides step-level annotations of privacy levels and task-critical privacy settings.
-Building on this, we conduct a GUIGuard-based case study on the MobileWorld~\cite{mobileworld} ``GUI-only'' benchmark to systematically assess the impact of different privacy protection levels on task completion performance.
-As shown in the Figure~\ref{fig:mask_fidelity}, the privacy-protected agent experiences a significant reduction in task execution success rate relative to the unprotected baseline.
-Although the planning experiments in Section~\ref{sec:Fidelity} demonstrate that privacy protection does not fundamentally compromise planning capability, the case study presents a notable mismatch with this result.
-This gap can be explained by two factors: (i) GUIGuard-Bench evaluates planning fidelity at the step level, whereas online evaluation captures error accumulation across multi-step trajectories, amplifying the impact of minor planning deviations; and (ii) the grounding model may lack robustness to visually altered interfaces, resulting in higher error rates during fine-grained interactions under privacy protection.
+Building on this, the original study conducts a GUIGuard-based case study on the MobileWorld ``GUI-only'' benchmark to systematically assess the impact of different privacy protection levels on task-completion performance.

-Graded Protection Experiment evaluated four protection modes—High-Risk Protection, Medium-Risk Protection, Full-Risk Protection, and Full-Risk Protection excluding Task-Necessary Privacy.
-These modes respectively mask high-risk information; both medium- and high-risk information; all risk-related privacy; and all risk-related information while excluding task-necessary privacy—with the results reported in the Figure~\ref{fig:mask_fidelity}.
-The results indicate that privacy protection inevitably introduces performance degradation in task execution.
-Restricting protection to high-risk privacy information incurs a relatively moderate loss of about 14\% in task success rate.
-However, broadening the protection scope to include medium- and low-risk privacy information causes a substantial performance drop of over 40\%, highlighting the sensitivity of task execution to aggressive privacy masking.
+The original results indicate that privacy protection inevitably introduces performance degradation in task execution.
+Restricting protection to high-risk privacy information incurs a relatively moderate loss.
+However, broadening the protection scope to include medium- and low-risk privacy information causes a substantial performance drop, highlighting the sensitivity of task execution to aggressive privacy masking.